Q: What is the Central European stove pipe cookie?

 Trdelník's Skalica story

 Local Central European legends place the emergence of the spit-roasted cake to the distant past – in Lithuania to a popular 16th-century queen; in Hungary to a German cook who arrived in Transylvania; in Skalica to a nobleman from the 18th century.
 Whatever its real early beginnings, the available evidence suggests that the "chimney cake" had not started turning from noblemen's delight into a folk dessert in the areas until later in the 19th century.

 The first written record attributing trdelník to Skalica dates to the 1910s and says it was already famous in the area.
 Its commercial-bakery production started there in the middle of the 20th century, and its reputation grew to the degree that the town was able to persuade the European Commission in 2007 to include Skalický trdelník, i.e., with the attribute "of Skalica," as one of the European Union's legally recognized Protected Geographical Indications, which mandate that a registered food item must not be marketed with the local attribute unless it was actually made there (the regulation does not restrict the use of the name trdelník itself, nor of any other name under which it may be sold).

 The recipe for the trdelník and its parallels in Romania and Hungary requires that the yeast-raised dough be rolled into a long cable, which is then wound around a thick, cylindrical spit and roasted over the fire with no more dough added.
-The longest trdelník, recorded in Skalica on 18 May 2013, measured 6.7 ft. and weighed 7.7 lb.
+Among the longest tredlníks was one made in Skalica in 2014 that was 6.8 ft. long and weighed 7.7 lb.